Innovation Management and Entrepreneurship MS

 • November 1 – Final Deadline

 Applicants who have not assembled their complete application for the IME MS program in time for an upcoming application deadline are encouraged to apply to one of our certificate programs.
-Credits taken in our Entrepreneurship and Technology Commercialization graduate certificate and Innovation Strategy graduate certificate programs can be transferred to the IME MS.
+Credits taken in our Innovation Management and Entrepreneurship graduate certificate program can be transferred to the IME MS.

 Applications are reviewed as they are received and will be considered after the deadline on a space-available basis.